-301111 114 ampuell and retsworth schools rederation are worried about their own or someone else's mental well-being or ability to control their emotions (including issues arising online).
-H10 it is common for people to experience mental ill health.
+• H10 it is common for people to experience mental ill health.
 For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough.
 Internet safety and harms H11 that for most people the internet is an integral part of life and has many benefits.
 H12 about the benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and others' mental and physical wellbeing.
-H13 how to consider the effect of their online actions on others and knowhow to recognise and display respectful behaviour online and the importance of keeping personal information private.
+H13 how to consider the effect of their online actions on others and knowhow to recognize and display respectful behaviour online and the importance of keeping personal information private.
 H14 why social media, some computer games and online gaming, for example, are age restricted.
 H15 that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
 H16 how to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
 H17 where and how to report concerns and get support with issues online.
 All of these aspects are covered in lessons within the Puzzles Relationships Healthy Me Physical health and fitness H18 the characteristics and mental and physical benefits of an active lifestyle.
 H19 the importance of building regular exercise into daily and weekly routines and how to achieve this; for example, walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise.
 H20 the risks associated with an inactive lifestyle (including obesity).
-All of these aspects are covered in lessons within the Puzzles • Healthy Me
+H21 how and when to seek support including which adults to speak to in school if they are worried about their health.
+All of these aspects are covered in lessons within the Puzzles • Healthy Me Healthy eating • H22 what constitutes a healthy diet (including understanding calories and other nutritional content).
+All of these aspects are covered in lessons within the Puzzles